 /NOT FOR DISTRIBUTION IN THE UNITED STATES NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES/

-CALGARY, Nov.
-14, 2013 /CNW/ - Palliser Oil & Gas Corporation ("Palliser" or the "Company") (TSX VENTURE:PXL) is pleased to announce financial and operating results for the three and nine months ended September 30, 2013.
-Certain selected financial and operational information is set out below and should be read in conjunction with Palliser's unaudited condensed financial statements complete with the notes to the financial statements and related MD&A which will be available on SEDAR at www.sedar.com and will also be posted on the Company's website at www.palliserogc.com on November 14, 2013.
+CALGARY, April 2, 2012 /CNW/ - Palliser Oil & Gas Corporation ("Palliser" or the "Company") (TSX VENTURE:PXL) is pleased to report the financial and operating results for the three months and year ended December 31, 2011 and year end reserves information.
+Certain selected financial and operational information are set out below and should be read in conjunction with Palliser's year end financial statements complete with the notes to the financial statements and related MD&A which is expected to be available on www.sedar.com and the Company's website at www.palliserogc.com on Tuesday, April 3, 2012.
+In addition, the Company's annual report is expected to be available on www.sedar.com and the Company's website at www.palliserogc.com on Tuesday, April 3, 2012.

 |Average daily production|

 |Natural Gas (Mcf per day)||360||412||-13%||344||418||-18%|

 |Barrels of oil equivalent (boe per day, 6:1)||1,657||929||78%||1,377||637||116%|